The Editor has now retired and this website is no longer being regularly updated.

 Norchard also provides Public Address, control of the sites clocks, a speaking clock, museum announcements etc.

 There is a second Strowger exchange situated at Parkend but this is not visible to passengers.
 This has been constructed from recovered PABX4 equipment.

 A third, quite small, uniselector exchange has been constructed at Lydney Junction Signal Box and was brought fully into service on the 10th July 2013.

-Under construction at Parkend Signal Box is a similar fourth small uniselector exchange which will be used for any phones installed on the possible rail extension to the north.
+Similarly a fourth small exchange at Parkend Signal Box has been installed which will be used for any phones required on the possible rail extension to the north.